 Making the Table

-The main purpose of the table is to hold the above mentioned playing surface, as well as to catch any pucks that fly off the playing surface.
+The main purpose of the table is to hold the above-mentioned playing surface, as well as to catch any pucks that fly off the playing surface.
 For this reason, it is customary to build the walls of the table a few inches higher than the playing surface.
 You don’t want them too high, as that could make it difficult to play.
 At the same time, if they are not high enough, they won’t accomplish much.

 If your table is long enough that you can’t make the sides out of a single length of board, it would be best to laminate layers of thinner wood together, so that you can have the necessary strength.
-There really is no way of strengthening the sides, without making it obvious, unless you laminate two layers together, with staggered seams.
+There is no way of strengthening the sides, without making it obvious, unless you laminate two layers together, with staggered seams.

 These supports are going to hold the bottom of your table, which can be made of ½” thick plywood.
 Cut it to fit tight, then glue and screw it to the supports, being sure to countersink the screw heads, so that they are below flush.
 Once assembled, fill the screw heads and any other blemishes with wood putty, allow to dry and sand smooth.

 I find it best to cut my carpet pieces oversize, at least for the sides.
-The bottom piece will have to be cut to the exact width, then glued in place.
+The bottom piece will have to be cut to the exact width and then glued in place.
 Cutting the side pieces slightly wide, then gluing them in place, allows you to use the sides of the table as a cutting guide, ensuring that the edge of the carpet aligns perfectly with the edges of the table.

 Finishing the Table